Internet in Ukraine

 The Internet in Ukraine is well developed and steadily growing.

-In April 2012 rapid growth was forecast for at least two more years.
 As of 2011, Ukraine was ranked 9th in the "Top 10 Internet countries in Europe", with then 33.9% Internet penetration and 15.3 million users; growing to 36.8% in 2012.
 However, as of January 2021 about 30 million Ukrainians (85% of the country's population older than 15) were Internet users.

 In 2011, online retailing turnover in Ukraine exceeded US$2 bn.
 For 2012, it was expected to reach US$4 bn.
 Online payments in the country in 2011 where estimated at US$400 million, 200% growth compared to 2010.

 As of September 2020, Ukraine ranked 59th among the world's countries by the fixed broadband Internet access speed, with an average download speed of 59.13 mbit/s, and 80th by the mobile network Internet access speed with 25.63 mbit/s.

 Freedom House concluded that the Internet in Ukraine is "Partly Free" in 2019 and 2020.

 A Research & Branding Group February 2021 poll found that for the first time Ukrainians preferred the Internet as their primary news source instead of television (51% preferred the Internet and 41% TV).

 During the Russian invasion of Ukraine, Internet was partly provided by the Starlink satellite service.